python-can-define-radio/python-course/classroom_activities/ex_3a_if_else.md

 ## 7
-## Modify the above example so that if the name is "cobb", it will say "That’s a Ft Gordon building!"
+## Modify the above example so that if the name is "Pluto", it will say "Is it a planet or not?"

 ## 7b